Magnus-G/Process/Graphic Design/README.md

 #Graphic Design

+###Brand Manuals
+* Does the brand/client/product have a brand style manual?
+How strict does it have to be followed?

 ###Come up with keywords that fit the product
 * Describing the feeling the product should express
 * e.g. Strong vs Delicate, Friendly vs Exclusive, Playful vs Serious, Quirky vs Strict, Modern vs Timeless, Simple vs Complex, Clean vs Active/Busy.
+* Take screenshots/photos of other sites/objects/products that express this according to you.
+* Always get sign-off from client.
+Make sure **one** person from the client's side can have the final word to avoid conflicting messages down the road.
+*

 ###Typography
 * Find a typeface for body type that fits the keywords